 Priority Pass has been growing recently, adding many new sites to their network.
 You can search their lounge locations at their website or with the Priority Pass App.

-These restaurant locations are the ones who are no longer part of your Priority Pass benefits through American Express.
+These restaurant locations are no longer part of your Priority Pass benefits through American Express.

 In Philadelphia, Atlanta, Charlotte and Dallas (DFW) airports, Priority Pass Select members now have access to the Minute Suites.
 “Cardholders receive 1-hour access to a suite per visit, each subsequent hour can be paid directly to Minute Suites at the discounted rate of US$28.00 (subject to availability).
 Suites are suitable for up to 4 persons.”

-These rooms are suitable for a nap as they have a day-bed that sleeps 2, for relaxing as the TV in the room includes Netflix and DIRECTV access, or for work, as you have access to the airport WiFi with your laptop or the computer in the room.
+These rooms are suitable for a nap (they have a day-bed that sleeps two), for relaxing (the TV in the room includes Netflix and DIRECTV access), or for work (you have access to the airport WiFi with your laptop or the computer in the room).
 As these rooms usually start at $42 an hour, getting 1 hour free and extra hours at $28 is a great deal.

 We were able to get into the Wingtips Lounge at JFK with our Priority Pass card but by the time we left, this notice was by the entrance.

-I didn’t give a whole bunch of value to lounge access before.
+At one time, I didn’t give a whole bunch of value to lounge access.
 It’s nice to have but not a necessity.
-As I’m starting to do more work when at the airport (these posts don’t write themselves, you know), I’m beginning to appreciate a desk with some plugs and reliable internet to take up the time during a two-hour flight delay.
-I don’t think I’d pay for Priority Pass membership but I do view it as an enjoyable perk of having certain credit cards.
+Before COVID-19 stopped us from traveling, lounge access had become more important when we wanted to work at the airport (these posts don’t write themselves, you know).
+We appreciated a desk with some plugs and reliable internet to take up the time during a two-hour flight delay.
+I don’t think I’d pay for Priority Pass membership, but I view it as an enjoyable perk of having certain credit cards.

 This post first appeared on Your Mileage May Vary